WhatMeWorry/Delivery/misc_notes/LdcNotes.md

 Or at the very least, make it clearer on when the "installation" page or "releases" page should be used.

+FOR WINDOWS:

-1)  Install LLVM D Compiler (LDC)
+1)  How to Install LLVM D Compiler (LDC)
+    These instructions assume the use of 7-zip.
+I free pack/extract and compress/decompress utility.

     Goto https://github.com/ldc-developers/ldc/releases
-        Scroll to the bottom of the web page.
-Download the 7-zip file ldc2-1.14.0-windows-x64.7 Right Click the file and open 7-zip and select Extract files..., Browse to C:\  Nnclick box to create an identically named folder.
-Then select OK.
-This will automatically make a folder called ldc2-1.14.0-windows-x64.
-Rename the folder C:\ldc2-1.14.0-windows-x64to just ldc2 (to simplify step 3 below)

-	No installation is required.
-Simply use the executables in the bin subfolder.
+        Scroll to most recent release of the web page.
+As of April 2019, select the LDC 1.14.0 release.
+Now download the 7-zip file ldc2-x.x.x-windows-x64.7z file.
+You should now have a ldc2-x.xx.x-linux-x86_64.tar.xz file on your local system.

+            Right Click the file --> 7-zip --> Open Archive

+	    The file in the 7zip program will have just the .tar suffix.
+The xz compression is gone.

+	    Now double click on the .tar file within 7-zip.
+The file name will have just be ldc2-x.xx.x-linux-x86_64   The tar archival is gone.
+	    Notice the file path will be built up from the preceeding steps:
+            C:\Users\someuser\Downloads\ldc2-1.14.0-linux-x86_64.tar.xz\ldc2-1.14.0-linux-x86_64.tar\ldc2-1.14.0-linux-x86_64\
+	    The folder that you did the download should show all three: ldc2-1.14.0-linux-x86_64.tar.xz
+	    ldc2-1.14.0-linux-x86_64.tar
+	    ldc2-1.14.0-linux-x86_64

-    Must have Microsoft C++ 2015 or 2017 installation, either via Visual Studio or the standalone "Visual C++ Build Tools".
+    Must have Microsoft C++ 2015 or 2017 installed.
+If not, a even better option is to just install the standalone "Visual C++ Build Tools".

     "The new Visual Studio Build Tools provides a lightweight option for installing the tools you need without requiring the Visual Studio IDE.  visit http://aka.ms/visualcpp"